-This guide has been developed for Barwon Health staff who are in the early stages of planning a systematic review.
-The guide is not a comprehensive step-by-step set of instructions on how to conduct a systematic review, but a list of things to think about before you start a systematic review.
-The guide also contains links to resources that provide information about systematic review methodology and resources.
+This guide has been developed for Barwon Health staff who are thinking about conducting a systematic review.
+The guide is not a comprehensive step-by-step set of instructions on how to conduct a systematic review.
+The guide contains links to resources that provide information about systematic review methodology and resources.

-Barwon Health Library staff can assist you to develop a literature search strategy.
+Barwon Health Library staff can meet with you and provide guidance on how to develop a literature search strategy.
 To meet with a Librarian, please complete the online form: Book A Consultation or contact the library for more information.

 The video above was prepared by the Cochrane Consumers and Communication group.
 It provides an overview of systematic reviews (duration 3min 24 sec).